aatmunbaxi/site/content/posts/_index.md

 ## [My Digital Garden](https://aatmunbaxi.github.io/crossed-braining) {#my-digital-garden}

 A smattering of my atomic notes and how they relate to each other.
-If they don&rsquo;t seem to make sense to everyone, that&rsquo;s because they&rsquo;re not meant to.
+If they don't seem to make sense to everyone, that's because they're not meant to.
-After all, they&rsquo;re what I (claim to) know in my own words.
+After all, they're what I (claim to) know in my own words.

 ## Contact {#contact}